josephsfusco/postman/README.md

 # Testing
 ### **Unit Testing**
 Basic unit test coverage provdied.
-Would ensure 100% testing for production
+For a given function we are ensuring positive and negative test cases exist.
+> Note: We are not testing 100% for the purpose of this exercise but would ensure we have complete coverage for production level code.

 ### **System Testing**
 State diagram provided for testing